-While most of the coursework in these programs is offered online, many online post-master’s NP certificate programs require the completion of a preceptorship, a supervised clinical practicum to fulfill the program’s practice hours requirement.
-The preceptorship takes place during the program, and most universities offer placements near students’ places of residence.
-In addition, some programs help students connect with clinical placements.
-As for on-campus requirements, many programs feature on-campus residencies or intensives.
+While most if not all of the coursework in these programs is offered online, online post-master’s NP certificate programs require the completion of a preceptorship, a supervised clinical practicum to fulfill the program’s practice hours requirement.
+The preceptorship takes place during the program, and most universities offer placements near a student’s place of residence.
+Some programs even have services to help students connect with preceptors.
+Many programs also require a limited number of on-campus residencies or intensives.

-To help make the research process more accessible, NPSchools.com has compiled a comprehensive list of online post-master’s NP certificate programs to help nurses expand their career options and specialize in providing care for a specific population.
+To help make the research process more accessible, NPSchools.com has compiled a comprehensive list of online post-master’s NP certificate programs that help nurses specialize in providing care for a specific population.
 For further detail on admissions, program requirements, online course delivery, and tuition, click on a school to view its full profile.

 Online NP Certificate Program Rankings (2023-2024)